miguelrincon/miguelrincon.github.io/_drafts/miguelrincon-interview-prep-2019-04-07.md

 - Teams setup
 - Mobility to other countries?
 - Separation between front-end and back-end, different orgs? mobility between teams?
+Ruby is a hard requirement
 - Conversation development?
 - That said, we would love to work on a 2-week release cycle, but that should be another conversation.
 - Travel requirements or needs?
 - How to collect feedback from users?
-- Time enoguh to join Gitlab contribute https://about.gitlab.com/company/culture/contribute/ ?
+- Time enough to join Gitlab contribute https://about.gitlab.com/company/culture/contribute/ ?

 ### TODO